gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * You are tired.

 Do you see how the position of the words changed?
 The subject ‘you’ and the to-be verb ‘are’ swapped places to form a question.

+**To-be question structure**

 All to-be verb questions follow this pattern:

         (To-be verb) (subject) (object).